All Episodes

 I don't know.

-But I was also trying to say to people, I mean, look, we had an amazing run.
+But I was also trying to say to people, I mean, look, we did an amazing run.

 And I had a reasonably big ego even without becoming speaker.

-So when you when you get to be the first Republican speaker in 40 years, first re-elected Republican speaker since 1928, you know, you make some mistakes.
+So when you get to be the first Republican speaker in 40 years, first re-elected Republican Speaker since 1928, you know, you make some mistakes.

 And I've always thought of myself as a teacher.

-So if I see a mistake that I made and I can share it with you, so you can go, and this is also part of why I wrote uh March the majority.
+So if I see a mistake that I made and I can share it with you, so you can go, and this is also part of why I wrote March to the Majority.

 Well, I just saved you a whole lot of time and effort.